-Practitioners, advocates, and other experts alike find it challenging to agree on a definition of equity, in large part due to its complexity and contextsensitivity19.
-Still, equity definitions and frameworks consistently emphasize the importance of both meaningfully engaging and targeting investment in low-income communities and communities of color who are not typically represented in planning processes, in the planning profession, or in agency leadership positions.
+Practitioners, advocates, and other experts alike find it challenging to agree on a definition of equity, in large part due to its complexity and context-sensitivity.
+Still, equity definitions and frameworks consistently emphasize the importance of both meaningfully engaging and targeting investment in low-income and communities of color-communities who are typically not represented in planning processes, in the planning profession, or in agency leadership positions.

-TransitCenter considers transportation equity to be improved when transportation policies or investments ensure that transportation benefits accrue more in low-income communities and communities of color than to the population in general.
-This is most likely to happen as a result of actively and meaningfully engaging low-income and communities of color to understand their needs and priorities, including equity criteria in decisionmaking across the board, and going above and beyond to target investments in areas where the need is greatest.
+TransitCenter considers transportation equity to be improved when transportation policies or investments make cities more inclusive by ensuring that transportation benefits accrue more so (and burdens less so) in low-income and communities of color than to the population in general.
+This is most likely to happen as a result of actively and meaningfully engaging low-income and communities of color to understand their needs and priorities, including equity criteria in decision-making across the board, and going above and beyond to target investments in areas where the need is greatest.
 City, transit, regional, and state agencies and officials have essential roles to play in advancing transportation equity through this "targeted investment" approach, as do civic advocates, who have often been the driving force behind the strongest transportation equity efforts.

-A targeted approach to transportation equity must be context-specific because the injustices that cities must work to address are themselves context-specific.
+A targeted approach to transportation equity must be context-sensitive because the injustices that cities must work to address are themselves context-specific.
 Transit planning strategies intended to reduce income and wealth-inequality must be tailored to address cities' and neighborhoods' unique economic, cultural, demographic, geographic, and political histories-histories that have placed systematically unfair burdens on people of color and people with low incomes.

-In many contexts, public transportation is an important means of reducing those burdens.
-Still, transit equity is most meaningful when considered in a broader context-the inequities that transit can help alleviate today are the result of transportation policies and practices that go far beyond the transit industry's area of influence.
+In many contexts, public transportation is an important means of reducing those burdens, and in doing so making transportation systems more equitable (to define transit equity, just replace "transportation" with "transit" in the definition above).
+Still, transit equity is most meaningful when considered in a broader context-the transportation inequities that transit can help alleviate today are the result of transportation policies and practices that go far beyond the transit industry's area of influence.